 Balancing Body Soak

 A warm bath soak infused with Tonic's soothing essential oils are known to increase blood flow to help ease discomfort.
+With naturally antibacterial ingredients, Tonic's ingredients are naturally antibacterial, so throw your toys in your bath and give /em a good scrub to ensure they're clean the next time you want to whip them out.

 Organic Period Care